Dragonmystic707/exalted-reincarnated/docs/System/Introduction.md

 The mighty Realm, whose reach expanded even out of the Blessed Isle, has lost her Empress with no heir declared.
-Now, each Dragonblooded Clan vies to claim the throne for their own, whether it be by politics or by force--ignoring all else that goes on around them.
+Now, each Dragonblooded Clan vies to claim the throne for their own, whether it be by politics or by force—ignoring all else that goes on around them.

 The Silver Pact, that loose association only tied together by their hatred and resistance to the Realm, find their alliances crumbling.